JuliaDiff/ChainRulesCore.jl/docs/src/FAQ.md

 2. For many `rrule`s the output value is used in the definition of the pullback.
 For example `tan`, `sigmoid` etc.
 3. For some `frule`s there exists a single, non-separable operation that will compute both derivative and primal result.
 For example many of the methods for [differential equation sensitivity analysis](https://docs.juliadiffeq.org/stable/analysis/sensitivity/#sensitivity-1).

+For more information and examples see the [design notes on changing the primal](@ref change_primal).

 ## Where are the derivatives for keyword arguments?
 _pullbacks_ do not return a sensitivity for keyword arguments;
 similarly _pushfowards_ do not accept a perturbation for keyword arguments.